eugenehan94/EclipseWebsiteProject/README.md

 4. All information is created, updated and retrieved from mySQL database
 5. Messages are shown if any information is entered incorrect

+Added JSTL to the code along side of the scriplet tags

 Once the user logs in, it welcomes them by the username.
 Currently haven't gave any functions to the links and buttons